-- Qualified speech-language pathologist
+Qualified speech-language pathologist

 Registered dietitian or nutrition professionals

 As a rule, these changes have been beneficial to providers and continue to reward quality of service over quantity.
 Still, they can be confusing, making it easy to overlook some regulations that can benefit a practice.
 In the three years since the program came into existence, providers have had to adjust to a completely different Medicare reimbursement system.
 While this new system should benefit them, it requires a high level of expertise to successfully navigate.

 Medical providers are still working to adjust to the 2019 changes while the Centers for Medicare and Medicaid Services is preparing to roll out 2020 adjustments, including a revision to the physician fee schedule.
 The plan is to increase the conversion factor by a nickle.
 They are also considering increasing payment for transitional care management as well as creating new codes for chronic care management and principal care management.
 All of these proposed changes should benefit providers as long as they understand how to take advantage of them.

 Agree with our point of view?
+Become our client!